TheJacksonLaboratory/FunDataR/3_multivariate/lesson2.md

   split the data into a training-set and test-set.
-The idea behind cross-validation is that if we average the results over the different possible held-out test-sets, the final result will be more stable and therefore a more reliable (less noisy) estimate of true model performance.
+The idea behind cross-validation is that if we average the results over the different possible held-out test-sets, the final result will be more stable and therefore a more reliable (less noisy) estimate of model performance.
 The data can be split into fifths in a way in which each observation appears exactly once in a test set, and other ways in which individual observations can appear in more than one test set.